Consolidation of ongoing political process or new twists and turns — what 2026 could hold for India

 Also read: Politically vocal but electorally outfoxed — what 2025 has been like for India's Opposition parties

 The party, in power for 54 years at various times, lost touch with the masses, compromised on its core values, and ran a twisted, corrupt administration for decades.
 Now, it finds itself unable to mobilise grassroots support.
 Once ruling India and almost all its states, the party now holds power only in three places — Karnataka, Telangana, and Himachal Pradesh.
-It is certain that, due to internal infighting, it may lose Karnataka next year.
+It is certain that, due to internal infighting, it may lose Karnataka in the next assembly elections, scheduled to be held in 2028.
 Another state, Kerala, which in the normal electoral cycle should return to its fold, also faces the risk of slipping away due to multiple claimants to the chief minister’s post.
 The party, consumed by defeatist attitudes, seems more likely to snatch defeat from the jaws of victory.

 The complacency within Congress persists despite facing a formidable rival in the BJP, which has a well-oiled election machine backed by money and administrative strength.
 Additionally, with a failing media and weakened institutions, Congress has little to lean on.
 Meanwhile, the Modi regime continues efforts to erase the memories of Congress’s association with India’s freedom struggle — particularly two stalwarts, Mahatma Gandhi and Jawaharlal Nehru, whose ideas helped shape India’s identity.
 Their legacies continue to haunt the RSS-BJP combine.